History contributes enormously to a pupils’ understanding of the world and its interdependence, achievements and

 - Providing stretch

-We encourage students to deepen their grasp and enjoyment of history with independent study.
-Each term we set tasks for students who would like to go beyond the curriculum, from considering whether the veneration of Becket is justified to identifying key figures in the campaign to abolish slavery.
+We encourage pupils to deepen their grasp and enjoyment of history with independent study.
+Each term we set tasks for pupils who would like to go beyond the curriculum, from considering whether the veneration of Becket is justified to identifying key figures in the campaign to abolish slavery.
 We provide articles, books and information about upcoming historical documentaries or films, as well as discussing current affairs and their historical context.
-We run essay competitions, provide the opportunity to write articles for the Middle School History Magazine and encourage and prepare students to enter national essay competitions.
+Essay competitions provide the opportunity to write articles for the Middle School History Magazine and encourage and prepare students to enter national essay competitions.

-We run an extensive programme of trips which include visits to Berlin and the First World War battlefields.
-Year 7 students enjoy an annual trip to Northumberland to visit Hadrian’s Wall, Roman Vindolanda, some of the Northumbrian castles and Beamish Museum.
-During the Easter holiday Year 9 students have the opportunity to visit key First World War sites in Belgium and France.
-Year 11 students are also given the opportunity to visit Berlin in the Michaelmas half term break.
-This provides students the opportunity to extend their knowledge and understanding of some of the key events of the GCSE course.
+An extensive programme of trips are offered which include visits to Berlin and the First World War battlefields.
+Year 7 pupils enjoy an annual trip to Northumberland to visit Hadrian’s Wall, Roman Vindolanda, some of the Northumbrian castles and Beamish Museum.
+During the Easter holiday Year 9 pupils have the opportunity to visit key First World War sites in Belgium and France.
+This provides pupils the opportunity to extend their knowledge and understanding of some of the key events of the GCSE course.

 We also run day visits to local museums and historical sites, such as Castle Mountfitchet, the IWM Duxford, Bletchley Park and the American War Cemetery at Madingley.

 - Beyond the classroom

-We offer numerous opportunities to go beyond the classroom – opportunities that greatly enrich students’ enjoyment of the subject.
+We offer numerous opportunities to go beyond the classroom – opportunities that greatly enrich pupils’ enjoyment of the subject.